Just in time for summer eating, these Stuffed Cucumber Appetizer Boats are perfect.

 - 8 ounces cream cheese (unflavoured)

-- 2 tbsp fresh dill (and more for garnish)
+- 2 tablespoons fresh dill (and more for garnish)

 - Roughly cut the thawed smoked salmon into pieces.